 Ask people what they want to do

-Your people are sometimes your best go-to for ways of making your place, a better place to work.
-Ask, but also be prepared to receive.
+Your people are your best go-to for ways of making your place — a better place to work.
+As a leader, ask, but also be prepared to receive.
 Don't shit on their ideas.
-Find ways of making your place a better place to work together as a group.
+Find ways of making your place a better place to work together and do so as a group.

 Encourage ways of creation in your agency that don’t always involve clients

-I’m not talking about making people work on your pet projects, let them come up with side-projects of their own that you can support.
-When people aren’t motivated by the work, they crave other outlets to express themselves.
-If you don’t provide that outlet, they are going to look elsewhere to fill that need.
-The more someone goes someplace else to find that outlet, the more distant they will become in your environment.
+I’m not talking about making people work on your pet projects, I'm talking about letting them come up with side-projects of their own that you can support.
+When people aren’t motivated by client work, they crave other outlets to express themselves.
+If you don’t provide that outlet, they are going to look elsewhere to fulfill that need.
+The more someone goes someplace else to find that outlet, the more distant they will become as an employee.